usmanmehmood55/c-toolkit/README.md

 ## Features

 - Status bar buttons.
+- Checks for and installs missing build tools
 - Command for creating a new project.
 - Command for generating a new component (library).
-- Checks for and installs missing build tools

 ## Requirements

-The following software must be installed for this extension to work properly.
+The following tools are required by extension to work properly.
+If they are not installed, the extension attempts to install them by itself.

 1. GCC
 2. GDB
 3. CMake
 4. Ninja

-All 4 of these can be installed via [MSYS2](https://www.msys2.org/).

 ## Status Bar Buttons